dougmartin/programmable-addition/README.md

 # Programmable House Addition

 The purpose of this app is to explore if I can programmatically define an addition to my house and generate both 3d visualizations and 2d plans from the model it generates.
+The addition that I'm planning is a simple one-story addon to the north side of my [American Foursquare](https://en.wikipedia.org/wiki/American_Foursquare) house.
+The addition will be inset from the north wall to make it more visually pleasing.

 I've tried many consumer and "pro-sumer" grade 3d home CAD tools and found them both too complex for my needs and at the same time lacking features I need, mostly around the 2d plans that are generated.